candlepin/candlepin.github.io/docs/candlepin/hibernate.md

 ```

 This will work only if the runtime consistency is maintained on line 7 of [3b].
-Now logical step that one might try is to use poolCurtor.find instead of adding entitlement to the pools collection:
+Now logical step that one might try is to use poolCurator.find instead of adding entitlement to the pools collection:

 ```java
     @Test